varunmc/maven-parent/README.md

 # parent
 _Parent to all Maven projects_

 This is the parent to all Maven projects on the platform.
-It imports the [Bill Of Materials](https://github.com/varunmc/bill-of-materials) and specifies defaults for build plugins.
+It imports the [Bill Of Materials](https://github.com/varunmc/bill-of-materials) and sets default configuration for build plugins.

 ## Pre-Requisites
 * [bill-of-materials](https://github.com/varunmc/bill-of-materials)